Advanced Reveal

 Example

-Let’s show an example with the fullscreen.
+Let’s show an example with the fullscreen plugin.
 Here are the steps to bundle this plugin to use within your Quarto HTML presentation:

 1. Create a folder with the name you want for the plugin, here we’ll call it fullscreen.